-16-year-old arrested for fatal shooting on Jefferson Highway late Wednesday night
+Sheriff: 16-year-old shot woman to death at home along Jefferson Highway

 BATON ROUGE - Deputies booked a 16-year-old for second-degree murder following a fatal shooting that happened late Wednesday night.

 The East Baton Rouge Sheriff's Office responded around 11 p.m. to the shooting at the Highland Club Apartment homes on Jefferson Highway.
-When deputies arrived, they found a woman shot and killed.
+When deputies arrived, they found 33-year-old Markeshia Stone shot and killed.

 Deputies reportedly found the suspect, a 16-year-old, near the apartment and arrested him.
 The EBRSO reported he will be booked into Juvenile Detention for second-degree murder and being a juvenile in possession of a firearm.